Algorithmic subsampling under multiway clustering: Application to Scanner Data

 Following the literature \citep[for instance, see a survey by][]{nevo2000practitioner} on analysis of demand for differentiated products with an additive Type-I-Extreme-Value error, we use the GMM approach with the moment restriction

-where $i$ indexes products (universal product code, hereafter referred to as UPC), $j$ indexes markets (store $\times$ week), $S_{ij}$ denotes the share of product $i$ in market $j$, $P_{ij}$ denotes the price, $X_{ij}$ denotes a vector of controls (the UPC fixed effects and a time trend), $\zeta_{ij}$ denotes instruments, and $W_{ij} = (S_{ij},P_{ij},X_{ij}^T,\zeta_{ij}^T)^T$.
-In addition to the elements in $X_{ij}$, the instrument vector includes $\zeta_{ij}$ as an excluded variable the wholesale costs, which are calculated by inverting the gross margin.
-We drop those observations for which $\ln(S_{ij}) - \ln(S_{0j})$ is not finite, as well as those observations with missing values.
+where $i$ indexes products (universal product code, hereafter referred to as UPC), $j$ indexes markets (store $\times$ week), $S_{ij}$ denotes the share of product $i$ in market $j$, $P_{ij}$ denotes the price, $X_{ij}$ denotes a vector of controls (the UPC fixed effects and a time trend), $\zeta_{ij}$ denotes instruments, and $W_{ij} = (S_{ij},P_{ij},X_{ij}^T,\zeta_{ij}^T)^T$.\footnote{In case where the model involves product fixed effects, the algorithmic subsampling can be applied to within-transformation.
+This operation incurs additional computational costs, although this is a common issue in fixed-effect methods in general.
+In case a model involves two-way fixed effects, two-way differencing may induce a more complicated dependence structure especially under unbalanced panels.
+An alternative approach may be to use instrumental variables.
+We leave rigorous treatments of such a variety of extensions to fixed-effect models for future research.} In addition to the elements in $X_{ij}$, the instrument vector includes $\zeta_{ij}$ as an excluded variable the wholesale costs, which are calculated by inverting the gross margin.
+We drop those observations for which $\ln(S_{ij}) - \ln(S_{0j})$ is not finite,\footnote{ In other words, we drop observations with the zero market share.
+Dropping these observations may generally incur a trimming bias.
+We adopt this trimming as it is a standard practice in the literature of demand analysis for differentiated products markets, and we consider the possibly biased estimand as our pseudo-true value.} as well as those observations with missing values.
 The parameter vector in the model consists of $\theta = (\theta_1,\theta_{-1}^T)^T$, and we are in particular interested in the price coefficient $\theta_1$.

 We consider four product categories: beer, oats, snacks, and canned tuna.
 Table \ref{tab:summary} summarizes the sizes of the original data in terms of various dimensions.
 It first shows the number of UPCs, the number of weeks, and the number of stores for each product category.
 As we define a product as that identified by the UPC, the number of products $N$ coincides with the number of UPCs.
 We define a market as the unique combination of the week and the store.
 Therefore, the number of markets $M$ is close to, but is generally smaller than, the product of the number of weeks and the number of stores.
 It is smaller than the na\"ive product because of the unbalancedness in data.
 Finally, the bottom row shows the total number of observations, which is again smaller than the na\"ive product $NM$ because of the unbalancedness in data.